percyhanna/rnrr/README.md

 Each bit represents a value.
 Most values require more than 1 bit.
 The following legend is used to determine what each bit represents.

 * **`K`**: Checksum bit.
-Some form of hashing/checksum value to "validate" the password, to prevent simple "hacking" of a password.
+An XOR checksum of the main player data bits to validate the password prevent simple "hacking" of passwords.
 * **`D`**: Difficulty level.
 * **`H`**: Money: 100s digit.
 * **`T`**: Money: 10s digit.